-The Company has experienced net losses since inception and, as of December 31, 2020, had an accumulated deficit of \$53.1 million.
+The Company has experienced net losses since inception and, as of December 31, 2020 and March 31, 2021, had an accumulated deficit of \$53.1 million and \$77.0 million, respectively.
 The Company has a limited operating history and the revenue and income potential of the Company's business are unproven.
 From incorporation in June 2016 through December 31, 2020, substantially all of the Company's operations have been funded by the sales of equity securities and issuances of debt.
-In February 2021, the Company raised an aggregate of \$130.5 million of gross proceeds through the issuance of convertible debt.
-Management has performed an assessment and determined that the Company has sufficient resources on hand and from the convertible debt raised in February 2021 to fund its operations for a period of at least one year from the date the financial statements are issued, and as such, has the ability to continue as a going concern.
+In February 2021, the Company raised an aggregate of \$130.5 million of proceeds through the issuance of convertible promissory notes (the "2021 Notes").
+As of March 31, 2021, the Company had cash and cash equivalents and short-term investments totaling, in aggregate, \$150.1 million.
+Management has performed an assessment and determined that the Company has sufficient resources on hand to fund its operations for a period of at least one year from the date the financial statements are issued, and as such, has the ability to continue as a going concern.
 However, the Company may need to seek additional funding in the future to support its operations, research and development activities and commercialization plans.
 If the Company is not able to generate sufficient revenue to finance its cash requirements or raise additional capital or enter into financing agreement or arrangements when required or on favorable terms, or at all, it may have to delay, reduce the scope of, or discontinue one or more development programs, delay potential commercialization or reduce the scope of sales or marketing activities, and pursue other cost cutting measures, including the reduction of headcount, scope of operations, and planned capital expenditures, which may have a material adverse effect on the Company's business, results of operations, financial condition and/or ability to fund its scheduled obligations on a timely basis, or continue as a going concern.
 The Company cannot be certain that it will ever be profitable or generate positive cash flow from operating activities or that, if it achieves profitability, it will be able to sustain it.